+Understanding the new product development process is key to a successful outcome.
 As a developing business, or a budding entrepreneur, there may come a point in your career where you want to develop a product alongside your business.
-This might be because you have a fantastic invention that you want to share with the world, but it could also be because you want to establish yourself as an inventor, or give your business more credibility by adding a new product development to its offerings.
+This might be because you have a fantastic invention that you want to share with the world, but it could also be because you want to grow your business by adding a new product development to its offerings.

-Whatever your reason, we have put together this guide which will demonstrate what is involved with new product development and how you can go from an idea to a product that is ready to sell in just 7 simple steps.
+Whatever your product or industry, we have put together this guide which explains what is involved with new product development and how you can go from an idea, to a product that is ready to sell, in just 7 simple steps.

 Presumably you already have a product idea or invention lined up, but you will still need to conduct market research and understand your target audience.
 One of the most popular techniques to analyse your product idea is using the SWOT technique: evaluate your idea’s Strengths, Weaknesses, Opportunities and Threats.
 You may also look to developing different versions of your idea for various scaled projects.

 It can be difficult to be involved in a new product development that means a lot to you, because you could be quite blind to any flaws or any unsuitable ideas.
 This is why the screening process is really crucial to the success of your product.
 Ensure that you share your product idea with your management team, analyse the numbers – the ROI and affordability.
 Together, you can work out what the market potential of your product is.